Vision

 About the Department

-The Department of Physics is a cornerstone of Science and Technology.
-Our department has been engaging with Ph.D. programme since 2011 and M.Sc.
-Physics program since 2019, with 100% placement and further education progression guidance.
+The Department of Physics is a cornerstone of science and technology, playing a vital role in advancing knowledge and innovation.
+The department has been offering a Ph.D. programme since 2011 and an M.Sc.
+Physics programme since 2019, with a strong record of student success, including 100% placement and guidance for higher education progression.

-The department is dedicated to build a strong research culture for faculty members and students on research development, employability, skill development, and entrepreneurship.
-Our objective is to educate students with a high-quality education that prepares them to flourish in all science, technology, and research areas.
+The department is committed to fostering a robust research culture among faculty and students, emphasizing research development, employability, skill enhancement, and entrepreneurship.
+Its objective is to provide high-quality education that enables students to excel in science, technology, and research domains.

-Through our focused efforts, we try to improve our students’ academic and professional capacities, preparing them to face the challenges of a fast-changing technological landscape.
+Through these focused efforts, the department continually strives to enhance students’ academic and professional competencies, preparing them to meet the challenges of an ever-evolving technological landscape.

 Programs Offered